aliaksandr-hurchanka/shop-react-redux-cloudfront/README.md

 # React-shop-cloudfront

+<h2>Tasks:</h2>

+<h3>Main tasks:</h3>

+- S3 bucket has been created and configured properly.
+The app has been uploaded to the bucket and is available though the Internet.
+Nothing else has been done.
+(Link to S3 bucket/website is provided.
+There is no Pull Request in the YOUR OWN frontend repository.) - <strong style="color: green;">DONE</strong> (<a href="https://aws-js-shop-bucket.s3.eu-north-1.amazonaws.com/" rel="nofollow">https://aws-js-shop-bucket.s3.eu-north-1.amazonaws.com/</a>)

+- In addition to the previous work a CloudFront distribution is created and configured properly and the site is served now with CloudFront and is available through the Internet over CloudFront URL, not S3-website link (due to changes in bucket’s policy...).
+(Link to CloudFront website is provided.
+S3-website shows 403 Access Denied error.
+There is no Pull Request in the YOUR OWN frontend repository.) - <strong style="color: green;">DONE</strong> (<a href="https://aws-js-shop-bucket.s3.eu-north-1.amazonaws.com/" rel="nofollow">https://aws-js-shop-bucket.s3.eu-north-1.amazonaws.com/</a>)

+<h3>Additional tasks:</h3>

+- Serverless-finch and serverless-single-page-app plugins are added and configured.
+The app can be built and deployed by running npm script command.
+(Link to CloudFront website is provided.
+PR with all changes is submitted in the YOUR OWN frontend repository and its link is provided for review.)<strong style="color: green;">DONE</strong> (<a href="https://dsvyqcq8hzhpa.cloudfront.net/" rel="nofollow">https://dsvyqcq8hzhpa.cloudfront.net/</a>)

 This is frontend starter project for nodejs-aws mentoring program.
 It uses the following technologies:

 - [Vite](https://vitejs.dev/) as a project bundler